Shōwa era: The "Japanese Miracle"

 In 1985, the home video game industry was revitalized by the widespread success of the Nintendo Entertainment System.
 The success of the NES marked a shift in the dominance of the video game industry from the United States to Japan during the third generation of consoles.

-Organisms named after Shōwa era
+Legacy

-A new genus, Showajidaia, and new family, Showajidaiidae, of nudibranch mollusks were named in 2020.
+Memorials to the era include Shōwa Day, the Showa Memorial Park and National Showa Memorial Museum.
+There is a phenomenon of Shōwa nostalgia.
+In the 2020s, there were an increased number of programmes relating to the era, such as Takeda Tetsuya no Shōwa wa kagayaiteita, on the Broadcasting Satellite (BS) television channels.
+In 2020, a new genus, Showajidaia, and new family, Showajidaiidae, of nudibranch mollusks were named after the era.

 Conversion table

 To convert any Gregorian calendar year between 1926 and 1989 to Japanese calendar year in Shōwa era, 1925 needs to be subtracted from the year in question.